beginning of content

 What is safe sex?

-Safe sex means making sure that sexual activity always takes place with both partners’ consent and that you both feel respected and not pressured.
-Sexual assault includes any unwanted behaviour of a sexual nature that makes you feel uncomfortable, frightened or threatened.
-Before you have sex, it’s very important that you feel comfortable talking to your partner about sex and making decisions together about safe sex and using condoms.
+Before you have sex, it's important that you feel comfortable talking to your partner about sex.
+You should make decisions together about safe sex and using condoms.
 You have the right to say no to sex if your partner refuses to use condoms.

 What is an STI?

-Infections spread through sex include:
+Infections that spread through sex include:

 How are STIs spread?

-Some STIs can spread through skin-to-skin contact.
+STIs can be spread via:

 What can I do to stay safe?